Munch and Johns and crosshatching

 I was inspired, of course, by their crosshatching or, rather, John’s use of crosshatching.
 It was only a short time back that I had visited the Munch Museum in Oslo.

-While I have never particularly liked The Scream in any of its versions or his – too many – many self portraits, I was struck by the Self Portrait.
+While I have never particularly liked The Scream in any of its versions or his – too many – self portraits, I was struck by the Self Portrait.
 Between the Clock and the Bed painted between 1940 and 1943:

 And I was fascinated by the crosshatch pattern on the bedspread and Johns’ somewhat similar crosshatching as a connector between the two.